Categories

 • Image formats must be appropriately chosen, and image file size must be kept reasonable while maintaining high visual quality.

-• The site must have a College Film Festival logo, created by you.
+• The site must have a College Film Festival logo, created by you (or a service like Adobe Logo Maker).

 • The text must be real.
 It can come from wikipedia, or the marketing material for the film itself.
 Or you can write it yourself.
 None of the text can be lorem ipsum.